John Cobbold (1746–1835)

 John Cobbold (1746–1835) was an English businessman in Ipswich.
-At the age of 22 he started running Cliff Brewery, part of the family brewing business established by his grandfather, Thomas Cobbold (1680–1752).
+At the age of 22 he started running Cliff Brewery, part of the family brewing business established by his grandfather, Thomas Cobbold.
 More than thirty men of the Cobbold family have been named John, but he was known as "Big John".
-He not only greatly expanded the family business but also had 22 children.
+He greatly expanded the family business and had 22 children.

-His father Thomas Cobbold (1708–1767) left monetary sums to be left to his sons and daughters, in trust to his wife, Sarah Cobbold.
+His father Thomas Cobbold left money to his sons and daughters, in trust to his wife, Sarah Cobbold.
 She leased the family brewery in Harwich to John and his partner Charles Cox.

-In 1773 he married Elizabeth Wilkinson with whom he had 15 children before her death in 1790.
+In 1773 he married Elizabeth Wilkinson, with whom he had 15 children before her death in 1790.
 They moved into the Manor House, St Margaret's Green, located by St Margaret's Church, Ipswich.

-In 1791 he married Elizabeth Knipe in St Clement's Church, Ipswich with whom he had another 7 children.
+In 1791 he married Elizabeth Knipe in St Clement's Church, Ipswich, with whom he had another 7 children.